-2. Make sure your campaigns are running prior to Black Friday and Cyber Monday.
+2. Make sure your campaigns are during the lead-up to and the lead-out from Black Friday and Cyber Monday.

-Launching your campaigns at least two weeks before key moments in time with a minimum $100 budget will give you time to monitor performance and make any critical, last-minute adjustments.
+Launching your campaigns at least two weeks before key moments in time, such as Cyber Week, with a minimum $100 budget will give you time to monitor performance and make any critical, last-minute adjustments.
 Additionally, be sure to analyze your week-over-week advertising performance and identify any poorly performing campaigns in need of optimization throughout the holiday season.

 3. Solicit reviews and have a plan in place to monitor top-performing products for bad reviews.

 Social proof is critical for influencing shoppers’ purchase decisions — 44% of consumers said positive product reviews are among the top factors that will drive their purchase decisions this holiday season.